dsac147/CarMania/README.md

 - headlessui : Expanded knowledge in building accessible and unstyled UI components, contributing to a more inclusive user experience.
 - tailwindcss : Developed proficiency in Tailwind CSS, a utility-first CSS framework, streamlining the styling process and promoting a consistent and maintainable design system.

-Overall, the combination of these technologies has significantly enriched my frontend skill set, providing you with a diverse toolset for building modern and performant web applications.

 ## Contributing

 First, run the development server: